khannakanak96/Data-Visualization/README.md

 • J&J wants to ensure they have the right organizational structure in place to stay competitive
 • Run a diagnostics on the firms talent organization (Tech focused) and identify opportunities to drive efficiency

+# 6. Cricket Wireless
+Background:
+Cricket Wireless is a telecommunications services provider that is struggling to retain customers despite increasing their marketing spend significantly.
+They are hoping to better understand the profile of their customers to enable more personalized and targeted retention actions.
+The Ask:
+• Run diagnostics on Cricket Wireless’s most recent customer data
+• Provide insight into potential customer segments, customer treatment strategy, and churnreduction opportunities